marmelab/react-admin/documentation/docs/List.md

 ### Filters

-You can add a filter element to the list using the `filters` prop:
+You can add a filter component to the list using the `filters` prop:

 ```jsx
 const PostFilter = (props) => (